-This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
-Any statements in this Quarterly Report on Form 10-Q about the company's future expectations, plans and prospects, including statements about its strategy, future operations, development of its product candidates, the review of strategic alternatives and the outcome of such review and other statements containing the words "believes," "anticipates," "plans," "expects," "estimates," "intends," "projects," "targets," "could," "may," and similar expressions, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, although not all forward-looking statements include such identifying words.
+This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995, which statements involve substantial risks and uncertainties.
+Any statements in this Quarterly Report on Form 10-Q about the Company's future expectations, plans and prospects, including statements about its strategy, future operations, development of its product candidates, the review of strategic alternatives and the outcome of such review and other statements containing words such as "believes," "anticipates," "plans," "expects," "estimates," "predicts," "projects," "targets," "could," "may," and similar expressions, constitute forward-looking statements, although not all forward-looking statements include such identifying words.
 Forward-looking statements include, but are not limited to statements regarding: